s1vax/Meshtastic/README.md

 - ***RF Upgrades (Antennas & Connectors):***
 The factory-installed "spring" antenna is limited.
 To improve range:
    - `Pigtail IPEX (U.FL) a SMA`: It allows the use of higher gain external antennas.
-   - `Antenas Dipolo o Fibra de Vidrio`: If the node will be fixed (Router), a 3dBi to 5dBi antenna optimized for the frequency of your area (typically 915MHz in Argentina) will make a noticeable difference in the coverage radius.
+   - `Dipole or Fiberglass Antennas`: If the node will be fixed (Router), a 3dBi to 5dBi antenna optimized for the frequency of your area (typically 915MHz in Argentina) will make a noticeable difference in the coverage radius.

 - ***User Interface and Alerts:***
    - `Passive Buzzer`: A buzzer can be configured to receive audible alerts when a message arrives or a new node joins the network.